| Share

 Nordic Combined

-Nordic combined is one of two current Olympic Winter Games events in which the United States has never won a medal.
-(Biathlon is the other.)
+The biathlon is the only Olympic Winter Games event in which the United States has never won a medal.

 Skeleton